-PER-037 (Sexual Harassment Investigative Procedures) revised from 2/15/93

-- Employees and non-employees shall immediately report any retaliation to a supervisor, manager, department head or Director of Human Resources (or designee).
+PER-015 (Sexual Harassment in the Workplace) revised from 10/21/94, 5/1/95, 1/1/98 PER-037 (Sexual Harassment Investigative Procedures) revised from 2/15/93 d.
+Employees and non-employees shall immediately report any retaliation to a supervisor, manager, department head or Director of Human Resources (or designee).
 All retaliation complaints shall be immediately, objectively and thoroughly investigated in accordance with the investigation procedures.
-If a report of retaliation is substantiated, appropriate disciplinary action, up to and including discharge shall be taken. - 2.
-Supervisor's or Manager's Responsibilities to Eliminate Discrimination and/or Harassment - a.
+If a report of retaliation is substantiated, appropriate disciplinary action, up to and including discharge shall be taken.

+2. Supervisor's or Manager's Responsibilities to Eliminate Discrimination and/or Harassment

+- a.
 A supervisor or manager is responsible for enforcing the City's discrimination and harassment policy.
 Supervisors or managers must ensure that all employees and non-employees are aware of the City's policy through open discussion of the policy at staff meetings and by posting the policy in a conspicuous location accessible to all staff members. - b.
 A supervisor or manager shall be cognizant of employees' and non-employees' behavior and shall not permit any employee or non-employee under their supervision to be subjected to or engage in any conduct prohibited by this policy. - c.
-A supervisor or manager who observes conduct prohibited by this policy shall immediately direct the employee or non-employee to cease the conduct.
+A supervisor or manager who observes conduct prohibited by this policy shall immediately direct the employee or nonemployee to cease the conduct.

-Subject: Directive No. HR-15 Page No.9 of 14

-DISCRIMINATION AND HARASSMENT POLICY Effective Date: Revised From: 7/27/09

-5/1/2015 4/6/09 3/1/2010 (see below)
+Subject: Directive No. HR-15 Page No. 9 of 14 DISCRIMINATION AND HARASSMENT POLICY Effective Date: 5/1/2015 Revised From: 7/27/09 4/6/09 3/1/2013 3/1/2010 (see below)

-PER-015 (Sexual Harassment In the Workplace) rev1sed from 10'21/94, 5/1/95, 1/1/98 PER-037 (Sexual Harassment Investigative Procedures) revised from 2/15/93
+PER-015 (Sexual Harassment in the Workplace) revised from 10/21/94, 5/1/95, 1/1/98 PER-037 (Sexual Harassment Investigative Procedures) revised from 2/15/93

 - d.
-A supervisor or manager who receives a complaint of prohibited conduct is required to take the complaint seriously, and report the matter immediately to the department head; be support ive of the complainant; ensure there is no retaliation against the complainant; conduct an internal fact-finding review into the allegations; obtain as much detailed information as possible; thoroughly document the findings; communicate in written form to the parties the resolution of the complaint; and report to and consult with the Human Resources Department promptly, without delay. - B. Confidentiality.
+A supervisor or manager who receives a complaint of prohibited conduct is required to take the complaint seriously, and report the matter immediately to the department head; be supportive of the complainant; ensure there is no retaliation against the complainant; conduct an internal fact-finding review into the allegations; obtain as much detailed information as possible; thoroughly document the findings; communicate in written form to the parties the resolution of the complaint; and report to and consult with the Human Resources Department promptly, without delay. - B. Confidentiality.
 The City will make every effort to protect the privacy and confidentiality of all parties involved, as well as any information and/or documentation obtained, to the extent possible consistent with a thorough investigation. - C. Penalty for Non-Compliance.
 The City shall take disciplinary action, up to and including discharge, against any supervisor or manager who fails in his/her responsibility to take immediate action in response to an employee's or non-employee's complaint of discrimination or harassment.
 Further, such disciplinary action shall be taken against a supervisor or manager who fails to stop discriminatory or harassing conduct committed in his/her presence or to stop such conduct about which the supervisor or manager has knowledge.